miguelpruivo/flutter_file_picker/README.md

 ## Currently supported features
 * Uses OS default native pickers
+* Supports multiple platforms (Mobile, Web, Desktop and Flutter GO)
 * Pick files using  **custom format** filtering — you can provide a list of file extensions (pdf, svg, zip, etc.)
 * Pick files from **cloud files** (GDrive, Dropbox, iCloud)
 * Single or multiple file picks
 * Different default type filtering (media, image, video, audio or any)
 * Picking directories
-* Flutter Web
-* Desktop (MacOS, Linux and Windows through Flutter Go)
 * Load file data immediately into memory (`Uint8List`) if needed;

 If you have any feature that you want to see in this package, please feel free to issue a suggestion. 🎉